Kim Yong-min: Early career

-Born in Seoul, Kim attended Younghoon High School before majoring law at Hanyang University.
-He also studied Master of Engineering at KAIST.
+Born in Seoul, Kim attended Younghoon High School before majoring in law at Hanyang University.
+He also studied for a Master of Engineering at KAIST.

-After qualifying for the bar in 2003, he had been working at the Korean Bar Association and Lawyers for a Democratic Society (LDS); he served as the Deputy Secretary-General of LDS.
+After qualifying for the bar in 2003, he had been working at the Korean Bar Association and for Lawyers for a Democratic Society (LDS), of which he was the deputy secretary-general.
 In 2013, he defended Naneun Ggomsuda sued for breaching the Public Official Election Act.
 He was also in charge of defending Yoo Woo-seong, a North Korean defector who was falsely accused as a spy.
 During the 2016 political scandal, Kim revealed that Ko Young-tae was unfairly examined by the prosecution.
 In 2018, he defended Chung Bong-ju, who was involved in a sexual harassment controversy.

 Political career

-On 7 February 2020, Kim Yong-min joined the Democratic Party, along with Kim Nam-kuk.
+On 7 February 2020, Kim joined the Democratic Party, along with Kim Nam-kuk.
 Soon after, he became a potential candidate for Namyangju 3rd constituency that was held by Joo Kwang-deok.
-However, as he became the candidate for the constituency without any preselections, other pre-candidates protested; some even urged him to withdraw.
+However, because he became the candidate without any preselections, other pre-candidates protested and some urged him to withdraw.

 Following his confirmation as the Democratic candidate for Namyangju 3rd, Kim faced a challenge against the then MP Joo Kwang-deok, who was seeking re-election under the banner of the United Future Party (UFP).
-The competition was widely described as "Cho Kuk War", as Kim was a strong advocator to the former Minister of Justice Cho Kuk while Joo was a "sniper" against the former minister.
+The competition was widely described as "Cho Kuk War", as Kim was a strong advocate of the former minister of justice, Cho Kuk, while Joo was a "sniper" against the former minister.
 In the election on 15 April, Kim defeated Joo with a margin of 4,286 votes.

-On 16 April 2021, approximately after a year of his election, Kim launched his bid for the party's vice presidency in the by-election on 2 May.
+On 16 April 2021, approximately a year after his election, Kim launched his bid for the party's vice presidency in the by-election on 2 May.
 He received 17.73% and was elected with the highest votes in an upset victory.
-The Maeil Business Newspaper analysed that the outcome was due to strong supports of pro-Moon Jae-in members.
+The Maeil Business Newspaper said that the outcome was due to strong support from pro-Moon Jae-in members.

 Political views

-A progressive figure, Kim is one of strong advocators to Cho Kuk, along with Kim Nam-kuk and Choe Kang-wook.
+A progressive figure, Kim is one of strong advocates of Cho Kuk, along with Kim Nam-kuk and Choe Kang-wook.
 He supports the prosecution reforms promoted by the Moon Jae-in government.